Pattaya for Digital Nomads

 Once the baht bus has stopped you jump in the back, sitting down if there are seats available or hanging off the back if there aren't.
 Four people can comfortably stand on the rear platform, but if a baht bus pulls-over and there isn't space, don't feel obligated to get on.
 You can wave the driver away again.

-What will happen occasionally with empty baht buses, is that you'll flag it down, the driver will stop, you'll go to get on, but before you have the driver will speed away again.
+What will happen occasionally with empty baht buses, is that you'll flag it down, the driver will stop, you'll go to get on, but before you do the driver will speed away again.
 This happened to me on a couple of occasions, and I was all like... the fuck?
-I then realised that some of these baht buses also operate as taxis, and if they have no passengers then they're looking for someone they can charge a higher fare to by taking them to a specific location, rather than plying a specific route.
+Then I realised that some of these baht buses also operate as taxis, and if they have no passengers then they're looking for someone they can charge a higher fare to by taking them to a specific location, rather than plying a specific route.
 So don't be disheartened, it's almost certainly not because you're so repulsive that they don't want you in their truck.
 Just wait until the next one comes along and try again.

 There are nine different routes plied by the baht buses in Pattaya, but most of these operate in the downtown area where everything is in walking distance anyway.
 Going to Jomtien is when they're most useful, and on Thappraya Road (the road that connects Pattaya to Jomtien), there is only one route, so hail a baht bus here and you know where it's going.